Element-Research/dpnn/README.md

 module = nn.ZipTableOneToMany()
 ```

-Zips a table of element `el` and table of elements `tab` into a table of tables, where the i-th table containins the element `el` and the i-th element in table `tab`
+Zips a table of element `el` and table of elements `tab` into a table of tables, where the i-th table contains the element `el` and the i-th element in table `tab`

 Example:
 ```lua